Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 portage, when I see groups like them, I can't help but to think we're actually pretty good at it.

-We met a couple and their seven-year-old and five-year-old girls on one of the Knife river portages.
-Mom made it known that both daughters were experienced voyageurs and were &ldquo;portage queens&rdquo;.
+On another of the Knife river portage, we met a couple and their seven-year-old and five-year-old girls.
+Mom told us that both daughters were experienced voyageurs and were both &ldquo;portage queens&rdquo;.
 The older had made her first canoe trip at age 3 on Seagull Lake and said that she remembered how fun it was to portage to Alpine for a picnic.
 The younger raised her arms and yelled &ldquo;Yay!&rdquo; whenever mom or dad said &ldquo;portage queen&rdquo;.

-Around 12:40, we stopped for lunch on the west campsite on Robbins Island, and took a 15 or 20 minute rest.
-It's a lovely site.
+Around 12:40, we stopped for lunch on the west campsite on Robbins Island.
+It's so lovely that we took an extra 15 or 20 minute rest.

 I had trouble finding the Knife Lake narrows.
-Or rather, I went directly to the right place but couldn't believe that what I was looking at was &ldquo;the narrows&rdquo; because it really is narrow&mdash;so small and rocky that we could barely float through it.
-We stopped, looked at maps, and cursed for several minutes before realizing what I had seen actually was the narrows.
+Or rather, I went directly to them but couldn't believe that what I was looking at was &ldquo;the narrows&rdquo;
+because it is *narrow*.
+We stopped, looked at maps, and cursed for several minutes before realizing what I had first taken us to was the narrows&mdash;so small and rocky that we could barely float through it.

 BWCA portages, especially on the border route, are usually easy to spot because they're heavily used and get regular maintenance.
-To my surprise, the Little Knife Portage, from Knife to Ottertrack, was behind a screen of brush and wasn't obvious&mdash;at least to our eyes.
+To my surprise, the Little Knife Portage, from Knife to Ottertrack, was behind a screen of brush and wasn't obvious to our eyes.
 Of the portages we did today, it had the steepest climb&mdash;a real up-and-down.

-Shortly after the portage from Knife Lake, we made camp around 16:30 on the US (BWCA) side of Ottertrack.
+Shortly after the portage from Knife Lake, we made camp at around 16:30 on the US (BWCA) side of Ottertrack.
 Compared to the sites in Quetico, this one is notably more heavily used&mdash;and it comes equipped with obnoxious and aggressive chipmunks that we must shoo away from our gear.

 Saw a lot of loons today.
-One pair of let us paddle within 6 feet.
+One pair let us paddle within 6 feet.

-We finished the last of the tequila and switched to bourbon and had our first backpacker meal.
+Tonight, we finished the last of the tequila and switched to bourbon, and had our first backpacker meal.
 As before, it is food.
 They have reduced the sodium but have not improved the taste.
-Royce had a particularly reprehensible take on Spanish Rice called *Italian Style Pepper Steak*.
+Royce had a take on Spanish Rice called *Italian Style Pepper Steak* that he found particularly reprehensible.
 I found it boring but edible.

 Good day and good weather.
 Paddling was challenging enough to keep me focused.
 The wind forced me to paddle on one side for long stretches which was awfully tiring, but needs must.

-Tomorrow, we turn north into a bay of Ottertrack that I've never seen.
-THen we head into Jasper and further north into Quetico.
+Tomorrow, we turn north into a bay of Ottertrack that I've never seen, portage into Jasper, and further north into Quetico.

 [index](#index)